Naderrrr27/Pokemon-Manager/README.md

 ## Notes

-- You can now view, add, update, delete, and fetch external info for Pokémon.
+- You can now view, add, update, delete, and fetch external info for Pokemon.
 - Data is stored in memory, so it resets every time you restart the server.
 - Basic validation is included.